Subcribe

 Your ultimate guide to taking on the continent

 In the days of yore, young men with means, particularly in the United Kingdom, ventured out on the “Grand Tour” at the end of their education.
 The length of the trip could vary, depending on interests and cash reserves.
 Yet it usually focused on intellectual and cultural exploration: to absorb the grandeur of Greek theater, to stand in awe below the Sistine Chapel’s painted ceilings, to taste the richness of French cuisine.
 In the late 18th and early 19th centuries, British women began to travel as well.
 As with their male counterparts, they sought the education and refinement that the continent could offer.
 Some of them wrote remarkable travel logs and journalism, which people back home devoured.
-Yet in many cases, woman could not enjoy the same travel experiences as men during this time.
+Yet in many cases, women could not enjoy the same travel experiences as men during this time.
 Luckily, we now live in a world that’s far more equal, where men AND women can embark on life-changing travels.
 And though the “Grand Tour” definitely needs some modern updates, its core mission remains valuable.
-Today, we’re going to discuss how that might look, especially for solo female travelers, eager to experience the marvels of Europe.
-To help us we’re bringing in the one and only Mary McGillivray!
+Today, we’re going to discuss how that might look, especially for solo female travelers eager to experience the marvels of Europe.
+I’m Mary McGillivray, and I’m here to guide you through a grand tour with a modern twist!
+Follow my journey below.

 The roots of the “Grand Tour”